* Use command f to find a word or phrase on the page.

 Q: Why can’t I add more shares?

 A: The name of each drive in volume list needs to be unique within the list.
 For example if mount point ‘Development’ is already in the list.
 You can’t add another volume with the same name in list and will give the error ‘Mount Point already being used’.
-Also after 30 days to have more shares you need to purchase the app.
+Also after 30 days of using Volume Manager to add more shares you need to purchase the app.

 Q: Why doesn’t my share remount automatically?